aimee-mcneil-melville/ToDo-Full-Stack/packages/pupparazzi/README.md

   Visit `http://localhost:5173/2/edit` to see the edit form.
 This is already hooked up to our API to load the values.
 Now to save the values we need a new route at `PATCH /api/v1/puppies/:id`

-  Open [routes.tests.ts](./server/routes.test.ts) and let's a new test for this route.
+  Open [puppies.tests.ts](./server/puppies.test.ts) and let's write a new test for this route.

   For this test we'll mock out both the readFile and writeFile